By: Matthew Clark, PharmD, PGY-2 Pharmacy Resident in Pain and Palliative Care, Hospice of Southern Illinois

 Patients in hospice will receive palliative care services, for the goal is to prevent suffering by improving quality of life.

-Understandably, patients in hospice will receive palliative care services, for the goal is to prevent suffering by improving quality of life.
-On the other hand, patients who receive palliative care may not have a terminal illness and therefore, may not qualify for hospice.
+Understandably, patients in hospice will receive palliative care services.
+The goal is to prevent suffering by improving quality of life.
+On the other hand, patients who receive palliative care may not have a terminal illness.
+Therefore, they may not qualify for hospice.
 For example, patients with pancreatitis may need palliative care in order to control their pain symptoms but do not qualify for hospice since pancreatitis is not terminal.
 Therefore, when discussing goals with patients, it is vital to understand the difference between the two.

 Click here to learn more about our pharmacy residency program and our PGY2 Pharmacist.